 If you are using Amazon In-App Purchasing and are publishing your Amazon Fire TV app with your own developer account, you can also set your Amazon In-App Purchasing Shared Key here.

-If you are using device linking in your app endpoints, you can also toggle ON your device linking settings here, thus enabling automatic device unlinking when consumers cancel their subscriptions to your plans.
+Suppose you are using device linking in your app endpoints.
+In that case, you can also toggle ON your device linking settings here, thus enabling automatic device unlinking when consumers cancel their subscriptions to your plans.

 On the Player Settings tab, you can view and edit the settings of Zype's desktop and mobile players.

 Under the Age Gate section, you can require your viewers to enter their age before viewing your videos.
 You can require the same for viewers of your mature videos.

 Under the Social Sharing section, you can allow your viewers to share your videos on Facebook and Twitter, and access to your embed codes.